hyperaudio/hyperaudio-lite/README.md

 Hyperaudio Lite - is an [Interactive Transcript](https://en.wikipedia.org/wiki/Interactive_transcripts) Viewer

-You can user Hyperaudio Lite to provide Interactive Transcripts, this readme details why and how.
+You can use Hyperaudio Lite to provide Interactive Transcripts, this readme details why and how.

 * lightweight (less than 8Kb minified)
 * no framework dependencies